phw272c/phw272c.github.io/about.md

 ## Hugh Sturrock

-Hugh Sturrock is an Associate Professor of Epidemiology and Biostatistics at UCSF and is a spatial epidemiologist who's work focuses on tropical diseases.
+Hugh Sturrock was previously an Associate Professor of Epidemiology and Biostatistics at UCSF and is now Chief Science Officer at [Locational](http://locational.io/).

 <br clear="left"/>